Biological Sciences: Contract Instructor-College Credit

 The Assistant Professor is expected to perform the following duties:

-- Teach introductory, non-major, and major, lecture and lab courses in biology with an emphasis in cell and molecular biology.
+- Teach introductory, non-major, and major, lecture and lab courses in biology (i.e. General Biology, Microbiology, Human Anatomy and/or Human Physiology)

 - Participate in biology department meetings and committees.